-You will be able to find your grades for each assignment in the Gradebook.
+You will be able to find your grades for each assignment in the Grades.
 Participation is critical to success in the class.

 - Participation, responses are worth 200 points.

-- Discussions in The Well are worth 100.
+- Discussions for Pro Tips are worth 100.

 - Assignments are worth 600.

 - Final Exam, 100.

 - For a total of 1000.

 You will receive direct feedback from me on most assignments in addition to constructive feedback from your classmates on every assignment.
-Feedback will appear in your Messages inbox and in Forum post responses.
+Feedback will appear in the Discussions threads.